Post

 18:30 Depart Again

-After resting in the evening, I went out again, mainly to shoot the night view at Fuquan Temple.
-First, I visited Baixianwan Cultural Village.
+After resting in the evening, we went out again, mainly to visit Fokcheon Temple for night views.
+First, we stopped by Baekcheon Bay Cultural Village.

-But since it was late, we only had a brief look around; there are many cafes and small shops along the coast, but maybe because it was late, there weren’t many people.
-The coastal trail below was under maintenance and inaccessible.
+However, since it was late, we only had a brief look around; there are many cafes and small shops along the coast, but maybe because it was late, there were few people.
+The coastal walkway below was under repair and inaccessible.
 The weather was cloudy today, so the scenery was not great.

-After leaving Baishan Bay, head uphill towards Fuquan Temple.
+After leaving Baishan Bay, head up towards Foguang Temple.

-Originally, the map showed the bus ride was only one stop, so I thought walking would be fine.
-After a few steps, I gave up; the map said bus 1 stop (1 minute), but walking actually takes about 20 minutes (all steep, shaky hills).
+Originally, the map showed the bus was only one stop away, so I thought walking would be fine.
+After a few steps, I gave up; the map said bus 1 stop (1 minute), but walking actually took about 20 minutes (all steep, shaky hills).

 Only take one stop to the next station Sinseon Elementary School, the rest must be on foot:

-After getting off, I was stunned; it was still a very steep, shaky mountain path.
+After getting off, I was stunned; it was still a very steep and shaky hillside.
 From here, walk all the way up:

-After elementary school, you can see the entrance to Fuquan Temple:
+After passing the elementary school, you will see the entrance to Fokcheon Temple:

-This is just the beginning; you still have to climb a very shaky hillside road all the way up to reach Fuquan Temple:
+This is just the beginning; you still have to climb a very steep and shaky hillside all the way up to reach Bokcheon Temple:

-There will be vehicle traffic here, please be cautious ⚠️
+There will be vehicle traffic here, please pay attention to safety ⚠️

-Around 19:25, we finally arrived at Fuquan Temple (almost exhausted).
-The map said 10 minutes, but with all the uphill walking and breaks, it actually took about 25 minutes.
+Arrived at Bokcheon Temple around 19:25 (almost exhausted).
+The map said 10 minutes, but since it was all uphill and included breaks, it actually took about 25 minutes.

-That’s right, Fuchuan Temple is not really a public tourist spot.
-It’s a quiet temple, and the gates close at a set time.
-According to colleagues, after around 6:00 PM, you can enter but not exit; they don’t rush people out, but once the gates close, no one is allowed in.
+That’s right, Bukhansan Temple is not really a public tourist spot.
+It is a quiet temple, and the gates close at a certain time.
+According to a colleague, after around 18:00, you can only enter but not exit.
+They don’t rush people out, but once the gate is closed, no one is allowed in.

-Tragically, we could only view the scenery from the loft outside.
-Later, some visitors who came because of its reputation also stood there.
+Tragic, we could only view the scenery from the loft outside the station.
+Later, some visitors who came for the same reason also stood here.

-However, seeing us sweating heavily, the abbot threw two cans of ice water to us from inside.
+However, seeing us sweating heavily, the abbot threw us two cans of ice water from inside.
 We were so grateful.

 View of the cityscape from here.

 Finally, I casually took a photo of the night view before heading down the mountain.
-I decided to come here after seeing pictures taken by other bloggers:
+I originally wanted to come here after seeing photos from other bloggers:

 This is what it should really look like inside

 It is a very quiet village.
-After walking down, I took the bus back to Zaqaqi Station.
+After walking down, we took the bus back to Jagalchi Station.

-Before returning to the hotel, I bought the Seed Sugar Cake at BIFF Square where many people were lining up.
-I found it oily and too sweet, not very impressive.
+Before heading back to the hotel, I bought the Seed Sugar Cake at BIFF Square, where many people were lining up.
+I found it too oily and sweet, not very impressive.

 Around 22:00, it started raining in Busan!
-Luckily, our trip is almost over.
+Luckily, our trip was almost over.

 Day 7 08/04 (Mon) Busan Seomyeon, Shinsegae Department Store, Korean Beef

-In the morning, head out and travel to Ximen Station.
+In the morning, head out and move to Seomyeon Station.

 10:45 Arrive at Seomyeon Station

-Upon arrival, I thought of storing luggage directly at the subway station; other places like Lotte Department Store also offer luggage storage.
+After arriving, we decided to store our luggage directly at the subway station.
+Other places like Lotte Department Store also offer luggage storage.

 Charged 6,000 + 7,000 KRW (about NT$280).

-There is also an Olive Young in this underground shopping street, so I went to restock again.
+There is also an Olive Young in the underground shopping area at this station, so we restocked there again.

 11:00 Lunch Korean Style Knife-cut Noodles — Gijang Sonkalguksu

-After shopping until nearly noon, head to the nearby market to eat Korean-style knife-cut noodles.
+After shopping until nearly noon, we went to a nearby market to eat Korean-style kalguksu (knife-cut noodles).

 The menu is very simple, offering only knife-cut noodles and seaweed rolls.

-We ordered seaweed rolls to share and I had the sliced cold noodles.
-The noodles were very chewy and refreshing; the downside was the lack of toppings (meat), making it a plain carb-only dish.
+We ordered seaweed rolls to share and I had the knife-cut cold noodles.
+The noodles were chewy and refreshing; the downside was the lack of toppings (meat), making it a plain carb-only dish.

 After eating, walk back to Lotte Department Store.